wangyan6783/customer-support-page-frontend/README.md

 ## Summary

-This project is to build a customer support page with a page directory, header, support categories list, and frequently asked questions list.
+This project is to build a customer support page with the page directory, header, support categories list, and frequently asked questions list.

 ## Visit Site